 Please note that we make available annual average values for free.
 If you are looking for more detailed information, and want to reduce risk and save money in the long-term, spending a little more for accurate solar resource and meteorological data from Solargis is the right choice.

-The information on Meteonorm published in this article is based on documentation available at time of writing this article (Jan 2017).
-In case Meteonorm gets an update, and some of the information becomes outdated, please let us know and we will be happy to update this article.
+This article was originally published in Jan 2017 and has been last updated on 3 Dec 2018.
+In case Meteonorm gets an update, and some of the information mentioned above becomes outdated, please let us know and we will be happy to update this article.